Pharmacology Cards: The Pro Tips

 - When asked about a common side effect, go with something like GI upset or headache.
 Not something serious like urinary retention or seizures.

 - Know your anticholinergic side effects.
-My PG-13 tip: Can’t see, can’t pee, can’t spit, can’t s**t.
+Cathy's PG-13 tip: Can’t see, can’t pee, can’t spit, can’t s**t.
 The most serious anticholinergic side effect is typically urinary retention.

 - Know how to counteract anticholinergic medication side effects: chew sugarless gum, wear sunglasses, consume a high fiber diet, and increase fluid consumption